Growing up playing soccer, I could never understand why my coaches would force us to spend so much of our valuable practice time doing passing drills.

 In fact, for a team that plays a direct or long-ball style, it could be argued that passing is even more important.

-Seeing less of the ball means that taking advantage of each pass is crucial.
+Seeing less of the ball means taking advantage of each pass is crucial.
 The weight and accuracy of every ball must be spot on.

 Long-ball teams may not break down teams with short passes, creativity, and quick movements.
 Rather, their off-the-ball runs and accurate passes stretch opposing defenders.